 In spring, everything comes back to life.
 Flowers grow.
 Leaves and berries grow on trees.
 There is plenty of grass to eat.
 Animals have plenty of food.
-However, when winter comes around again, they are confronted with a lack of food.
+However, when winter comes returns, they are again confronted with a lack of food.

 So, how do animals survive the long cold, harsh winter months?
 Different animals have different methods of survival.
-They are hibernation, migration, gather and store, and foraging.
+These methods are hibernation, migration, gathering and storing, and foraging.

 Many parts of the world don't have harsh winters.
 There are places where it never snows.
 Areas in the tropics always have mild climate.
-The tropics are areas closer to the equator.
+The tropics are areas close to the equator.
 Many animals leave cold areas as winter approaches and move toward warmer areas.
 This is called migration.
 Then they return home in the spring.
 Monarch Butterflies are migrating animals.
-They migrate from cold Canada to warmer Mexico to surive the winter.
-Canada Geese migrate from Canada, Alaska and some other northern states to states further south like California and Georgia.
-Some will even fly to Mexico.
+They migrate from cold Canada to warmer Mexico to survive the winter.
+Canada Geese migrate from Canada, Alaska, and some other northern states, to states further south like California and Georgia.
+Some even fly to Mexico.

 Gather and Store

 Some animals survive by foraging.
 This means they search for whatever food is available.
-They may survive on grass, leaves or lichens or any other plants that can survive during the winter.
+They may survive on grass, leaves, lichens, or any other plants that can survive during the winter.
 Caribou or reindeer are an example of foraging animals that live in the northern regions of North America, Europe, Asia, and Greenland.
 They largely survive on lichen during the winter.
 Lichens are organisms that can live in extreme environments, such as arctic areas.
-They can grow on soil, wood, rocks, and tree bark.
+They grow on soil, wood, rocks, and tree bark.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.